Subscribe to get access

 This higher price can also encourage companies and buyers to use shopping bags made from Calico, for instance, to their maximum potential before disposing of them.
 Simply discarding them right away won’t be cost-effective, which can foster a more eco-friendly attitude among buyers.

-There are also talks of developing biodegradable bags for yard waste, and BBs for airsoft guns.
 But the startup’s first priority will be to get investors on board and initiate a manufacturing strategy.

 cycleWood last week was named regional champion in the 2011 Cleantech Open Business Competition, and will go on to compete in the national competition in November.